cjspd-oly/MyUdemyProgress/readme.md

 ### 1️⃣ Load Your Udemy Data

-- Upload your **Udemy JSON file** (downloaded via API or manually exported).
+- **Upload your Udemy JSON file** (downloaded via API or manually exported).
 - Or, enable **Preload JSON** to automatically load `input.json`.

 ### 2️⃣ Track Your Progress

-- Use the **dropdown** next to each lesson to set your progress status.
+- Update lesson statuses using the **dropdown** next to each lesson.
-- Status options: ✅ Done, 🚀 In Progress, 🔴 Not Done, ⭐ Important, ❌ Skip, 🚫 Ignore.
+- Use the **Master Status** control in each section to update all lessons at once.
+- The progress dashboard at the top updates instantly with every change.

 ### 3️⃣ Save Your Progress

 - Enable **Autosave** to save changes automatically.
-- Click **"Save All Changes"** to manually save.
+- Click **"Save All Changes"** (or use the sidebar Save All button) to manually save progress.
+  *Note: When saving, statuses are stored in plain text (without emojis) in the JSON file.*

 ### 4️⃣ Export Reports

-- **Download Markdown files** per course.
+- **Download individual Markdown files** per course.
-- **Get a combined Markdown file** with all courses.
+- **Download a combined Markdown file** for all courses.
-- **Download a ZIP** containing all markdown files.
+- **Download a ZIP file** containing all Markdown files.

 ---

-## File Structure:
+## 📂 File Structure

 ```
 📂 my-udemy-progress/
-├── 📄 app.py              # Streamlit app script
+├── 📄 app.py              # Main Streamlit app script
 ├── 📜 requirements.txt    # Python dependencies
 ├── 📂 data/
 │   ├── input.json         # Optional preload JSON file
-│   ├── autosave.json      # Autosaved progress file
+│   ├── autosave.json      # Autosaved progress file (plain statuses)
-├── 📂 dev/                # Legacy development folder (see note below)
+├── 📂 dev/                # Legacy development folder (for reference)
-├── 📂 demo/               # demo folder (see note below)
+├── 📂 demo/               # Demo folder with example files & sample data
 ├── 📂 personal/           # Personal Stuff (Ignore this)
 └── 📄 README.md           # Documentation
 ```

+---

 ## 📂 Legacy Development (`dev/` Folder)

-The `dev/` folder contains legacy or experimental code that was used during the initial development phase.
-It is retained for reference purposes but is not required for the main application.
+The `dev/` folder contains legacy or experimental code used during initial development.
+It is retained for reference but is not required for the main application.

-🚨 **Note:** Features in this folder may be outdated, incomplete, or unsupported in the current version of the app.
+🚨 **Note:** Features in this folder may be outdated or unsupported in the current version.

+---

 ## 📂 Demo (`demo/` Folder)

-The `demo/` folder contains example files and sample data to showcase the app’s features.
-Use these files to explore the functionality before importing your own Udemy data.
+The `demo/` folder contains sample files and example data to showcase the app’s functionality.
+Use these files to explore features before importing your own Udemy data.

 ---